Union Stock Yard Gate: History

 The Union Stock Yard was established in 1865, as a place to centralize the city's growing meatpacking industry.
 Its early facilities were constructed out of wood, with some elements later rebuilt in stone.
 This gate was designed by Daniel Burnham and John W. Root, who were responsible for the design of other structures in the yards, and constructed in 1879.
 The gate and an accompanying gatehouse (since demolished), were the only substantial buildings to survive a fire that leveled the yards in 1934.

 Restored in the 1970s, the limestone gate now stands as one of the few reminders of Chicago's past dominance in the meat packing industry.
 Over the center arch of the gate is a bust of Sherman, stockyard superintendent John D. Sherman's favorite bull.

-The gate was designated an official Chicago Landmark on February 24, 1972, and was added to the National Register of Historic Places on December 27, 1972.
-It was then designated a National Historic Landmark on May 29, 1981.
-Directly behind the gate is a memorial statue for Chicago firefighters.
-The statue is located there because of the Chicago Union Stock Yards Fire, and around the base are engraved the names of all Chicago firefighters ever killed in the line of duty.
+The gate was designated an official Chicago Landmark on February 24, 1972; a plaque from the Commission on Chicago Landmarks is just east of the gate.
+The gate was added to the National Register of Historic Places on December 27, 1972, and it was designated a National Historic Landmark on May 29, 1981.

+Just west of the gate is a memorial statue depicting the efforts of firefighters during the Chicago Union Stock Yards Fire of 1910, which was the deadliest building collapse in American history until the 9/11 attacks in 2001.
+The names of the 21 men who died are in the front of the base; listed on the other sides are the names of all Chicago firefighters who have died in the line of duty.
+A plaque titled "The Fallen 21," telling the story of that fire, can be found affixed to the gate itself.